-**Please note - with the 'flexible funding' approach everything donated will help: even if we don't reach our ambitious target, there are a number of key project activities we will be able to get underway, with help from our volunteer network and in-kind contributions boosting what we can achieve even with partial funding.
+Please note - with the 'flexible funding' approach everything donated will help: even if we don't reach our ambitious full funding target (£49,880), there is still much we can do with partial funding, boosted by help from our volunteer network and in-kind contributions.

 The issue in a nutshell

 A nationally important population of rare bats is under threat of illegal destruction by the proposed Norwich Western Link dual carriageway.
 We need an independent, rigorous and transparent scientific study to gain a proper understanding of these extraordinary bats and the woodlands they depend on for shelter, raising their young and feeding.
 Robust evidence will enable us to demand that their protection is upheld, as required by law.